 * Trump imposes 10 pct tariffs on $200 bln goods from China

-Gold prices have declined over 12 percent from April amid the intensifying trade dispute between the United States and China, the world’s top two economies, and as rising U.S. interest rates diminish demand for non-interest bearing bullion.
+Gold prices have declined more than 12 percent since April, hurt by the intensifying trade dispute between the United States and China and as rising U.S. interest rates diminished demand for non-interest-bearing bullion.

 “I think there’s a secondary factor where higher rates and real rates are helping lift the dollar and that’s putting pressure on gold,” said Rob Haworth, senior investment strategist for U.S. Bank Wealth Management.

 Higher yields tend to lift the dollar and pressure gold, which costs to store and insure but does not pay interest.

 Investors are eyeing a meeting by the U.S. Federal Reserve next week at which interest rates are widely expected to be raised, said ActivTrades chief analyst Carlo Alberto De Casa.

 “Any comments about the 2019 monetary policy could be a new significant driver for the precious metal,” he said.